Finding Journeys

 Routing built in

 It's always best to search for the complete journey from origin to destination, and not try and split and piece together a journey of your own.
-You will most likely reinvent the wheel and end up with a less than optimal journey.
+You will most likely use excessive lookups to reinvent the wheel and end up with a less than optimal journey.

 Example: London to Rome